zegoim/zego-flutter-sdk/README.md

 ## III.
 Apply for Zego App ID

-Log in to [Official Website](https://www.zego.im) to register an account, select a scenario according to your actual business needs, and obtain AppID and App Sign for initializing the SDK.
+Log in to [ZEGO Official Website](https://www.zego.im) to register an account, select a scenario according to your actual business needs, and obtain AppID and App Sign for initializing the SDK.

 ## IV.
 Import zegoliveroom_plugin